RaphHaddad/blog/content/post/bicep-vs-terraform.md

 Bicep is only supported by Azure Cloud, however, Terraform supports a variety of platforms including (amongst others): AWS, GCP, and Azure DevOps.
-Using Terraform across platforms is a pleasant experience because of the universal yntax across all target platforms and the ability to hook into variables from one platform to another using Terraform’s symbolic naming of resources.
+Using Terraform across platforms is a pleasant experience because of the universal syntax across all target platforms and the ability to hook into variables from one platform to another using Terraform’s symbolic naming of resources.
 This can be advantageous if a particular workload on one cloud platform needs to integrate to a workload on another cloud platform.